TakeprofitTechnology/ReleaseNotes/Risk profiling panel.md

 * Filters are added to Winners/losers and Account volumes tables.
 * Minor GUI improvements.
 * The data is updated in every table once a minute.
+* The account in Winners/Losers and Account volumes now is clickable.

 ## Version 2025.5.16.707 (16 May, 2025)
 ### Changes